urql-graphql/urql/docs/api/core.md

 ### composeExchanges

 This utility accepts an array of `Exchange`s and composes them into a single one.
-It chains them in the order that they're given, left to right.
+It chains them in the order that they're given, right to left.

 ```js
 function composeExchanges(Exchange[]): Exchange;